intermine/im-docs/docs/database/data-sources/library/variation/vcf.rst

 How to download the data
 ---------------------------

-First you will need a *.vcf file, e.g.
+First you will need a VCF file, here is an example:

   ftp://ftp.ensembl.org/pub/release-79/variation/vcf/homo_sapiens/